SylvainRomiguier/clean-ddd-front-poc/README.md

 In the application (DDD denomitation of UseCases in Clean Architecture) you will find the use cases for mutating the domain entities.
 They only depends on domain entities.
 The use cases are factories with injected dependencies based on interfaces (here IUserRepository and IProductRepository).
-These repository interfaces could be implemented with any infrastructure repository such as MongoDB, PostGreSQL, etc... here, for demo purpose, I choose in memory repositories.
+These repository interfaces could be implemented with any infrastructure repository such as MongoDB, PostGreSQL, etc... here, for demo purpose, I have chosen in memory repositories.
 It helps to not depend on any outside framework, tools, etc. and it is easier to test the domain business logic.
-Furthermore the change of any new framework, tool, library, outside technology SHOULD NOT change the domain business logic implementation !
+Furthermore the change of any new framework, tool, library, outside technology, SHOULD NOT change the domain business logic implementation !

 ### Adapters
 The various objects DTO (Data Transfer Object) used to convert outside object to/from domain.